How We Detect Black Holes

 It is important to remember that black holes are not cosmic vacuum cleaners -- they will not consume everything.
 So although we cannot see black holes, there is indirect evidence that they exist.
 They have been associated with time travel and worm holes and remain fascinating objects in the universe.

-For more information on black holes and other space-related phenomena, check out the links on the next page!
+For more information on black holes and other space-related phenomena, check out the links below!